Periodontal Care in Sierra Vista, AZ

 • A periodontal examination determines the stage and severity of the disease.
 Dr. Hales uses advanced diagnostic tools like dental probes to measure gum pockets and takes X-rays to assess bone loss.

-• A deep cleaning removes plaque and calculus above and below the gumline.
+• A deep cleaning removes plaque and calculus above and below the gum line.
 Local anesthetics can numb the gums for patient comfort.

 • For more advanced cases, laser therapy can kill bacteria and promote healing.